 Use for: Pairing off frontrunners or innovators from two parties who need each other but would not normally meet each other.

-Use for: Defining and supervising transition experiments in a structured manner.
+Use for: Defining and supervising transition projects ('transition experiments' in jargon) in a structured manner.
 MiXT consists of a combination of methods.

 Use for: Identifying important phases and changes in projects or programmes in order to learn from them.